MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-chart-accounts.md

 Setting the **Block Deletion of G/L Accounts** field to *Yes* can be considered a best practice, as is setting the date in the **Check G/L Acc.
 Deletion After** field, for example to the date by which you're required to store your finance data.

-## <a name="see-related-microsoft-trainingtrainingmoduleschart-accounts-dynamics--business-centralindex" />See related [Microsoft training](/training/modules/chart-accounts-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-trainingtrainingmoduleschart-accounts-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/chart-accounts-dynamics-365-business-central/index)

 ## <a name="see-also" />See Also